zyang91/zyang91/README.md

 - First Place - Undergraduate, November 18th, 2022
 - People’s Choice Award (Undergraduate), November 18th, 2022

+Paul F. Gorman '73 Memorial Scholarship, Binghamton University
+- Awarded annually to a student with a declared major in geography and a GPA of 2.8 or higher, Fall,2023

+International Achivement Awards
+- Awarded for international students who excellent in research or participate study abroad programs.

 ## 📰 Publication
 - Yang, Z., O'Day, S., McCann, P., & Lu, I. (2022, November 18).
 Tracking the spread of invasive species in the